Hu-Yuyang/Hu-Yuyang.github.io/_pages/about.md

 I am a second-year Master student in the <a href="https://cigroup.wustl.edu/">Computational Imaging Group</a> with the Department of ESE at Washington University in St. Louis.
 My research advisor is <a href="https://cigroup.wustl.edu/ulugbek-s-kamilov/"> Prof. Ulugbek Kamilov</a>.

-Currently, my research of interests include inverse problem, Parallel image, deep learning and large-scale optimization.
+Currently, my research of interests include inverse problem, parallel MRI reconstruction, deep learning and large-scale optimization.

 <p>&nbsp;</p>